wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 Assuming this all works take a copy of your API key.
 We will need this when we make requests as part of the authentication process.
 To obtain your key, locate the text *Primary Account Key* at the top of the page and click the *Show* link next to it.
 Your key will then be shown.
 We'll be using it later, so take a note of it - and keep it safe!
 The Bing API Service Explorer keeps a tab of how many queries you have left of your monthly quota.
 So if someone obtains your key, they'll be able to use your quota.

 ## Adding Search Functionality
 Below we have provided the code which we can use to issued queries to the Bing search service.
 Create a file called `rango/bing_search.py` and import the following code.
+You'll also need to take a copy of your Bing Search API key - we'll show you what to do with that shortly.

 I> ### Python 2 and 3 `import` Differences
 I>
 I> Be careful: differences exist between how you parse URLs and obtain responses from remote servers.
-Python 3 [tided up the `urllib` package which we use](http://stackoverflow.com/a/2792652).
-As you work through the code below, ensure you only use the code for the particular version of Python you are using - look for the comments at the end of lines where differences may exist (`Py2.7.x` for Python 2.7.x, and `py3` for Python 3).
+Python 3 [tided up the `urllib` package which that use](http://stackoverflow.com/a/2792652).
+As you work through the code below, ensure you only use the code for the particular version of Python you are using - look for the comments at the end of lines where differences may exist (`py2.7.x` for Python 2.7.x, and `py3` for Python 3).
 I>
 I> So, another friendly reminder: *don't simply copy and paste code!*